IngaIbs/get_rip/README.md

 # get_rip
-Crawler to obtain information about regional mortality rates in Germany.
+Intelligent Crawler to obtain information about regional mortality rates in Germany.
+Image data is derived with OCR and tagged.

 Collaborators: Henning Husemann https://github.com/hhusemann and Thea Behrens https://github.com/TheaBehrens